£1600 per month

 - The history of the Greenwich Hospital Collection

 - The history of navigation and scientific instruments

 - Women’s employment at sea

-- 20th-century development of naval history
+- The 20th-century development of naval history

 - An edition of Robert Fitzroy’s Voyage of HMS Beagle.

 The Museum is keen to encourage proposals both from maritime historians and from scholars from other disciplines who are interested in broader cultural, social and political aspects of maritime history.
-We are particularly keen to receive proposals that will contribute to three strategic themes: imperial and maritime studies, art and travel and history of the maritime science and technology.
+We are particularly keen to receive proposals that will contribute to three strategic themes: imperial and maritime studies, art and travel, and the history of the maritime science and technology.

 The conditions for a Caird Short-Term Research Fellowship are:

 - The award is £1600 per month.
 The award can be paid to the Fellow's Institution or to the Fellow, subject to UK Tax and N.I.
 Further information will be given on acceptance of the proposal.